 - Copyright 2014 by Lawrence Watt Evans.

 - The first draft of Relics of War was written as a reader-supported serial on this website -- see "About Ishta's Companion," or the "Serial Box" blog -- under the title Ishta's Companion.
-This serial (which, as of August 2015, I expect to be the last) began July 31, 2013.
+This serial (which I expect to be the last) began July 31, 2013.
 It ended, two chapters short of completion, on September 9, 2014, when I sold the finished novel to Wildside Press.

 - The final revised and edited version was first published in December 2014 by Wildside Press, ISBN 978-1479404643.